Are you thinking about buying a used pontoon to save some money?

 Many buyers shudder at the prospect—isn’t “used” just a euphemism for “dinosaur” or “barely held together by patches”?

 I know it can be a very intimidating process, especially when you don’t know every detail about the boat’s past.
 Where has that boat been?
 What has it been through?
 What problems might you expect from it in the future?
 What investments need to be made?
+All these are great questions to steer away from a lemon.

 Don’t worry—if you’re willing to spend the time and do a thorough look into your potential boat, then you’ll be fine.